smithy-lang/smithy-rs/design/src/rfcs/rfc0037_retry_classifier_customization.md

   - **A:** I think no, because of the added complexity.
 If we make them fallible then we'll have to decide what happens when classifiers fail.
 Do we skip them or does classification end?
-The retry strategy is responsible for calling the classifiers so it be responsible for deciding how to handle a classifier error.
+The retry strategy is responsible for calling the classifiers, so it be responsible for deciding how to handle a classifier error.
 I don't foresee a use case where an error returned by a classifier would be interpreted either by classifiers following the failed classifier or the retry strategy.